Upcoming Public Information Sessions

 Phone: 409-766-3004

-The Freeport Project is one of three projects included in the Sabine Pass to Galveston Bay Program.
-Freeport and its vicinity features an existing hurricane flood protection system that was authorized by the Flood Control Act of 1962 and protects the area from coastal storm surge events from the Gulf of Mexico.
+The Freeport element is one of three elements included in the Sabine Pass to Galveston Bay Project.
+Freeport and its vicinity features an existing hurricane flood protection system that was authorized by the Flood Control Act of 1962 and protects the area fromcoastal storm surge events from the Gulf of Mexico.

 The current levee system was designed and constructed by the United States Army Corps of Engineers (USACE) in the 1960s.
 It serves to reduce the risk of flooding caused by storm surges, as well as riverine flooding from the Brazos River and Oyster Creek, for over 45 square miles of urban, industrial, and residential area within the City of Freeport, Texas and its vicinity.
 The system has seen several major storm surges since being constructed by USACE.
 The most recent were caused by Hurricane Rita in 2005 and Hurricane Ike in 2008.

-The non-federal sponsor for this project is the Velasco Drainage District (VDD).
-The Freeport Project is cost shared 65/35 between the federal government and the non-federal sponsor respectively.
+The non-federal sponsor for this element is the Velasco Drainage District (VDD).
+The Freeport element is cost shared 65/35 between the federal government and the non-federal sponsor respectively.
 The 86th Texas Legislature passed SB500 and SB2212 to assist the non-federal sponsors with their non-federal contributions.

 The existing Freeport Hurricane Flood Protection Project (HFPP) is being evaluated for repair and replacement where needed.
 With the recent developments in technology, USACE is utilizing advanced modelling capabilities to model severe storm combinations to provide an increased level of protection over the next 50 years.